Sheridan Road: History

 A suburban extension of Chicago's Lake Shore Drive to Waukegan was first promoted by the North Shore Improvement Association in the late 1880s.
-In 1889 this road was named Sheridan Road for Philip Henry Sheridan, a general in the Civil War who coordinated military relief efforts in Chicago following the Great Chicago Fire.
-Much of the route had been laid out by 1893, and in 1894 it was proposed that the new road should be extended to Milwaukee, Wisconsin.
-Progress on the construction of the road was slowed by local opposition in some of the communities that it was to pass through, and construction was not completed until 1918.
+In February 1888, Fort Sheridan at Highwood was named in honor of General Philip Sheridan, who had fought in the American Civil War, coordinated firefighting and relief efforts during the Great Chicago Fire, and intervened to put down the Chicago railroad strike of 1877.
+Sheridan died the following August, and in February 1889 the new road, which was to run directly past the fort, was also named for him.
+Much of the route was laid out by 1893, and in 1894 it was proposed that the new road should be extended to Milwaukee, Wisconsin.
+Progress on construction was slowed by local opposition in some of the communities that it was to pass through, and construction was not completed until 1918.

+In 1915, most of Sheridan Road was designated part of the Yellowstone Trail, an early auto trail planned to cross the United States from coast to coast.
+The trail remained active to the end of the 1920s.
 A statue of Sheridan by artist Gutzon Borglum was placed alongside Sheridan Road and Belmont Avenue in Chicago's Lincoln Park in 1924.

-Sheridan Road in Illinois was signed as Illinois Route 42 in 1924; the original route ran along Sheridan Road from the Wisconsin border to Waukegan, then turned west along Washington Street, south along Green Bay Road (now part of IL 131), east along Rockland Road (now part of IL 176) before running south along Waukegan Road (now mostly part of IL 43).
+Sheridan Road in Illinois was signed as Illinois Route 42 (IL 42) in 1924; the original route ran along Sheridan Road from the Wisconsin border to Waukegan, then turned west along Washington Street, south along Green Bay Road (now part of IL 131), east along Rockland Road (now part of IL 176) before running south along Waukegan Road (now mostly part of IL 43).